CLayer-dev/docs/docs/getting-started/set-up-wallet.md

 # Set Up a Wallet

-Learn how to set up your wallet for Circle Layer testnet access.
+Learn how to set up your wallet for Core Layer testnet access.

 ## Supported Wallets